-Board of Supervisors: means the five member governing body of the County of Sacramento which provides oversight of the Sacramento County Department of Airports through the County Executive.
+Board of Supervisors: The five-member governing body of the County of Sacramento which provides oversight of the Sacramento County Department of Airports through the County Executive.
 The term "Board" as stated in this document, shall refer to this definition unless otherwise indicated.